9 Ways to successfully navigate the holiday crowds at Universal Studios Hollywood

 7/Bring the Christmas magic with you

 Step up your visit to the Wizarding World of Harry Potter a notch by purchasing an interactive wand online before you arrive.
 All around Hogsmeade, you’ll find spots where you can become an expert at casting spells.
 Markers on the ground outside shop windows explain what motion and words you need to say to raise items, spin cakes, and open boxes.
-You can purchase the wand online at the Universal Studios Florida store.
-The wand will work at the theme parks in both Florida and Hollywood.
+You can purchase the wand online at the Universal Studios Orlando Resort store.
+The wand will work at the theme parks in both Orlando and Hollywood.
 If you don’t have time to buy the wand in advance, you can always buy one at the park from Ollivander’s, just like the real wizards on their way to Hogwarts.

 8/Skip the long lines at Ollivanders